PayPal Hosted Solution and eTerminal Agreement

 - Lose full and unrestricted control over all or part of your assets because of the appointment of a receiver, manager, trustee, liquidator or similar officer;

-- Enter into or proposes any composition or arrangement concerning your debts with your creditors (or any class of its creditors);
+- Enter into or propose any composition or arrangement concerning your debts with your creditors (or any class of your creditors);

 - A material adverse change occurs in your business, operations, or financial condition; or